top of page

 • 5 min read

-Updated: 5 hours ago
+Updated: 2 days ago

 Image of my Mira Hormone Monitor

 If you’ve ever felt gaslit by a single blood test that came back normal despite your night sweats and mood swings, you aren't alone.
 Determining where you are in the perimenopause to menopause transition requires more than a snapshot; it requires data.
+I personally tested the Mira Hormone Monitor for five-days.

 In this Mira Hormone Monitor review, I’m sharing my hands-on experience using this advanced at-home tracker to map estrogen (E3G), progesterone (PdG), FSH, and LH levels.
 Unlike basic menopause test strips that only give a yes/no answer, the Mira Menopause Kit provides actual numerical values to help you visualize your hormone chaos and take control of your Hormone Replacement Therapy (HRT) journey.